KutlayTunc/Mimar-Unreal/README.md

 ## 🎯 Vision

-"Mimar" is not just an anatomy learning app but a foundation for future projects, creating a **mixed world** where users can interact with knowledge in a new way.
+"Mimar" is not just an anatomy learning app but a foundation for future projects, creating a **mixed reality** where users can interact with knowledge in a new way.